Shant1R/Shant_IIITB/README.md

 ![sp_opt](https://github.com/Shant1R/Shant_IIITB/assets/59409568/4c97002c-e620-492b-88ec-b2323052d963)

 - In the yosys generation, we see the design has encorporated 3 dff for the 3 bit counter.
 - It is evident that the yosys synthesizer optimizes for the unsed bits in the output.
+This so important as illustrated because it saves a ton of space, and speed, and improves efficiency of the final design.

 </details>